fran-scala/fran-scala.github.io/content/english/_index.md

 # Features
 features:
   - title: "Francesco Scala"
     content: "Hi!
 My name is Francesco Scala, I'm a PhD student in <b>Quantum Machine Learning</b> at Università degli Studi di Pavia, Italy.
-My hometown is Cremona, a little city in the north of Italy (not far from Milan).
 I'm an outgoing and active person.
-I really enjoy playing sports, gardening and traveling. <b>Scroll down if you want to know more about me!</b>
+I really enjoy playing sports, gardening and traveling.
     <br><br>
-    If you want to reach out contact me at: <b>francesco.scala01@ateneopv.it</b>"
+    If you want to reach out contact me at: <b>francesco.scala01@ateneopv.it</b>
+    <br><br>
+    <b>Scroll down if you want to know more about me!</b>
+    "
     image: "/images/fs/DSC_0223.JPG"
+    button:
+      enable: true
+      label: "About me"
+      link: "/about"

   - title: "PhD research at a glance"
     image: "/images/fs/papers/research_png.png"